THE DICKINSON LAB

 Our Tools

 We employ a multi-disciplinary approach including single-molecule biochemistry, genome editing, microfluidics, fluorescence microscopy of living cells, and quantitative image analysis.
-We work mainly with embryos of the nematode worm C. elegans but are expanding our work into mammalian cell culture systems.
+We work with embryos of the nematode worm C. elegans and with 3D cultures of mouse embryonic stem cells.
 If the tool we need to answer a scientific question doesn’t exist, we invent it.